HERA-Team/hera-validation/README.md

 a title which contains the **step**.**variation** identifier as well as a brief description.

+### Writing a validation test notebook

+We have provided a template notebook which should serve as a starting place for creating a validation notebook.
+The template is self-describing, and has no intrinsic dependencies.
+All text in the notebook surrounded by curly braces are meant to be replaced.

+The template can be slightly improved/cleaned if you use jupyter notebook extensions -- in particular the ToC and python-markdown extensions.
+The first allows a cleaner way to build a table of contents (though one is already included), and the latter allows using python variables in markdown cells.
+This makes the writing of git hashes and versions simpler, and means for example that the execution time/date can be written directly into a markdown cell.

 ## Large-scale Validation Steps

 0. P(k) white, on sky -> vis - P_meas(k)